1. The Mineral Pyrite Fools Gold

-Crystals of pyrite are often cubic also known as isometric which is one of the simplest and most common shapes found in crystals and minerals.
+Crystals of pyrite are often cubic also known as isometric which is one of the simplest and most common shapes found in crystals.
 Faces can be striated which is another feature that distinguishes pyrite from gold.
-Pyrite can also occur in massive form which means it crystallises as one large masse so crystals have no visible external shape or structure.
+Pyrite can also occur in massive form which means it crystallises as one large mass so crystals have no visible external shape or structure.

 Pyrite.
 Photo; Ron Wolf

 Ironically pyrite and gold form under very similar conditions and can even occur together within the same rock.
 Inclusions of gold are not uncommon in pyrite which means the mineral could be used as an ore of gold but rarely is.
 The reason is simply because there are many other more suitable minerals from which gold can be extracted.